skgyan/egghead/from-sass-to-cssinjs/import/readme.md

-## Convert SCSS import directive to JavaScript
+## Convert SCSS import directive to CSS in JS

 We will learn how to use JavaScript import statement for CSS in JS as a replacement for @import directive and what are the important differences for a large code base.